Here’s your one-stop list for ideas on what to do with the kids in Moncton, Dieppe, Riverview and surrounding areas in New Brunswick.

 More Indoor Fun

-Resurgo Place is a perfect space for hands on exploring, including Saturday and Sunday ‘crafternoon’ events included with admission.
+Resurgo Place is a perfect space for hands on exploring, with many extra events often scheduled.

 Doiron House an architectural & cultural landmark celebrating Acadian community life, opened in 2020 in Dieppe.
 The home was built in 1841 and retains its original masonry hearth, the only known one of its kind in the area.
 Families are sure to love the opportunity to explore the site through the eyes of Marie, a young girl on a hunt for a valuable object.

-USVA Nordic spa offers a family experience on the first Sunday of each month.
+USVA Nordic spa sometimes offers a family experience (otherwise it’s for ages 16+).

 The Pat Crossman Aquatic Centre in Riverview offers weekday Parent & Tot swims and open swim times.

-The Moncton YMCA holds public swims sessions; you do NOT need a membership to swim at these times.
-There is a children’s pool at the YMCA.
+The Moncton YMCA at Vaughan Harvey holds public swims sessions; you do NOT need a membership to swim at these times.
+There is a children’s pool at the YMCA Vaughan Harvey.

 The YMCA Moncton North (70 Twin Oaks Drive) welcomes non-members to use their indoor splash pad & playground!
-The cost is $3/person on Fridays from 5-8pm; $5/person other times.
-(Children under 12 need a parent/guardian with them, but you’re not required to pay the fee – just the kiddos!
-Bathing suits & swim caps aren’t required.)
-Check out the schedule here.
+Children under 12 need a parent/guardian with them, but you’re not required to pay the fee – just the kiddos!
+Bathing suits & swim caps aren’t required.

 There are preschool swim sessions at the Dieppe Aquatic Centre, as well as public swim times.
 A section of the pool has a sloped entry and a pirate ship water feature, making it ideal for little ones.